Fish extender hanging on a Disney cruise stateroom door

 05

-Include a card with your cabin number.
+Include a calling card with every delivery.

 06

-Do not stress the dollar amount.
+Do not stress the dollar amount, but do know the range.

 As an Amazon Associate I earn from qualifying purchases.